wifiovermybody/dynamic-frames-to-video/README.md

 ![Convert2](https://github.com/wifiovermybody/dynamic-frames-to-video/blob/main/convert2.png)
 ## Dynamic Frames to Video

-* At the core very basic frame to video script.
+* Basic frame to video script with ability to configure fps.
 * Converts a series of image frames into video files.
 It outputs two video formats: H.264 (.mp4) and ProRes (.mov).
 The user can specify either the desired frame rate (frames per second) or the total duration (in seconds) for the resulting video.

 ## Notes